Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Homepage.md

 This page summarizes all of the information about the program in a "one-stop-shop".
 The Program Homepage has 3 versions you can quickly switch between.
 While each of these can be customized as you want, by default they are designed to help different types of user: general users, those using capabilities, and QA.

-<span class="pill">SpiraPlan</span> You can choose to filter relevant widgets by any open program milestone, or to view widgets by the whole program, by using the "Displaying" dropdown at the top of the page to choose either "All Program Milestones" or a specific open program milestone.
+You can choose to filter relevant widgets by any open program milestone, or to view widgets by the whole program, by using the "Displaying" dropdown at the top of the page to choose either "All Program Milestones" or a specific open program milestone.
+    {: .edition-spiraplan}

 You will see a small "i" in a circle at the top right of each widget.
 Hovering or clicking on this will show you information about that chart.